 Alcohol-related hospital admissions are used as a way of understanding the impact of alcohol on the health of a population.
-There are two measures used in LAPE and elsewhere to assess this burden: the Broad and the Narrow measure.
+The alcohol profile uses 2 methods to measure this:

-Narrow definition: A measure of hospital admissions where the primary diagnosis (main reason for admission) is an alcohol-related condition.
+A measure of hospital admissions where the primary diagnosis (main reason for admission) is an alcohol-related condition.
 This represents a Narrower measure.
-Since every hospital admission must have a primary diagnosis it is less sensitive to coding practices but may also understate the part alcohol plays in the admission.
+Since every hospital admission must have a primary diagnosis, it’s less sensitive to coding practices but may also understate the part alcohol plays in the admission.

 Main findings of the indicator update LAPE Statistical Commentary, March 2023

 Latest admissions included in Admissions by cause, February 2024.

 Statistics on Alcohol (replaced by Statistics on Public Health), England